Surabhi2692/IS7024-XML-And-WebServices/README.md

 Coronavirus disease 2019 (COVID-19) dominated 2020 and 2021.
 This is a look back at how the pandemic evolved and progressed through the year, which closed with the arrival of vaccines, but also continued challenges.

-1. Total number of vaccine doses till date
+1. State-wise total number of vaccines administered till date
-2. Total number of deaths registered till date
+2. State-wise total number of cases reported and deaths recorded till date
-3. State-wise death
-4. State-wise vaccination
+3. State-wise daily statistics of new COVID-19 cases, deaths and vaccines administered.

 ---